golles/ZiggoNext/README.md

 media_player:
   - platform: ziggonext
     username: !secret ziggo_username
     password: !secret ziggo_password
 ```
-Media players are generated with a name based on the id Ziggo provided.
-You can add a ```friendly_name``` in the customize section in your configuration.
+Media players id's are generated based on the name provided by Ziggo.
+You can adjust your box name in the settings on the ziggogo.tv website.

 ### Parameters
 | Parameter | Type | Required | Description